asimwe1/rust_chatapp/site/guide/12-faq.md

 Rocket doesn't support WebSockets quite yet.
 We're [working on it].

-That being said, Rocket _does_ suport [Server-Sent Events], which allows for real-time _unidirectional_ communication from the server to the client.
+That being said, Rocket _does_ support [Server-Sent Events], which allows for real-time _unidirectional_ communication from the server to the client.
 This is often sufficient for many of the applications that WebSockets are typically used for.
 For instance, the [chat example] uses SSE to implement a real-time,